Updated November 16, 2020 10:00am

-At this time, grocery and convenience stores are operating.
-While there have been some issues with food hoarding, most stores in our area are fairly well stocked.
+At this time, grocery and convenience stores are operating and well stocked.
 Whole Foods and District H are great nearby grocery options.

 The student café (Nellie’s café) is open!
-They are offering meals and snacks take-out style from the espresso bar.
+They are offering meals and snacks for take-out or delivery.
 You may purchase food at Nellie’s café using meal plan credits or credit card.
 Nellie’s is a good option because only members of the Cornish Commons/Cornish College of the Arts community are able to access Nellie’s Café.
 Please ask a café staff member if you need help setting up a GrubHub account for delivery orders.

-Based on guidance from officials at King County Public Health, the 20th floor amenities will be closed beginning at 8pm on Thursday April 10th with the exception of the laundry facilities.
+Based on guidance from officials at King County Public Health, the 20th floor amenities will be closed beginning Thursday April 10th with the exception of the laundry facilities.